-Jake Morris - Ski Expert"The infamous 'Face' is a must ski/snowboard run for the more advanced riders, Plan Millet in the Solaise area is great for carving/cruising down as well.
-For Apres ski either head to the Folie or Cocorico and then Dick's Tea Bar until the early hours - good luck!"
+Adrian - Ski Expert"The infamous 'Face' is a must ski/snowboard run for the more advanced riders, Plan Millet in the Solaise area is great for carving/cruising down as well.
+For Apres ski either head to the Folie Douce or Cocorico and then Dick's Tea Bar until the early hours - good luck!"

-Val d’Isere has been a firm favourite with the Brits, not only for its chocolate box chalets and village centre but also the après ski and nightlife.
+Ski holidays in Val d'Isere are a firm favourite with the Brits, not only for its chocolate box chalets and village centre but also the après ski and nightlife.
 The ski area (Espace Killy) has something for everyone, from free access to the nursery slopes to some epic off-piste terrain.

 Val d'Isere is made up of three main areas, up the valley towards Italy is Le Fornet, ‘Val Village’ in the centre and La Daille is down the valley and closest to Tignes.
 All three areas are linked with a very regular and free bus service (the Train Rouge) so wherever you stay it’s easy to get around.

-Val d’Isere is known for its party atmosphere as much as it’s skiing and has many bars to choose from for après ski, after dinner and nightclubs.
+Val d'Isere is known for its party atmosphere as much as it's skiing and has many bars to choose from for après ski, after dinner and nightclubs, so perfect for those looking for a more lively ski break.
 Worth a mention are Café Face for the après ski where the beer starts at 2€ at 4 pm and goes up each hour, Blue Note where free nibbles are available from 3-5pm and Saloon and the Moris Pub often has live music.

 SKI AREA OVERVIEW

-Named after Jean-Claude Killy the triple Olympic champion, this vast ski area offers over 300km of pistes.
+Named after Jean-Claude Killy the triple Olympic champion, the Espace Killy ski area offers over 300km of pistes.
 From Le Fornet to Tignes les Brevieres you would be hard pushed to cover the area in a week, let alone a weekend!